Here are some questions and problems that people often encounter when using Default Folder X.

 How do I uninstall Default Folder X?

-To delete Default Folder X, just run the installer again and click on the Uninstall button.
-If you no longer have the installer, you can download it from http://www.stclairsoft.com/Main/download.html
+Run the Default Folder X 4 installer and click on the Uninstall button.
+If you no longer have the installer, you can download it here

 Alternately, you can just remove these files (HOME refers to your home folder):

 Just quit the Default Folder X application and move it to the Trash.

 If you added Default Folder X's buttons to your Finder toolbars and they're now displayed as question marks, you can remove them by holding down the Command key on your keyboard and dragging them out of the toolbar.

 Does Default Folder X run natively on M1 and M2 Macs?

 Yes, Default Folder X version 5.5 or higher is a universal app, running natively on both Intel and Apple Silicon powered Macs.

 Is Default Folder X compatible with Ventura (macOS 13)?

 Default Folder X 5.7 or higher is compatible with macOS 13 Ventura.
 If you're running an earlier version of Default Folder X, please update to the latest version by choosing "Check for Updates" from Default Folder X's menu in your menu bar, or by clicking the "Download" button above.